texjporg/pbibtex-manual/README.md

 ## Contents

-The main document (to be written) is an official manual of Japanese pBibTeX and upBibTeX.
+The main document (pbibtex-manual.pdf) is an official manual of Japanese pBibTeX and upBibTeX.

 Current (u)pBibTeX is a forked version of JBibTeX.
 For historical reasons, we provide the documentations of JBibTeX as-is:

     * jbibtex.pdf: Basic description of JBibTeX.
-    * jbtxdoc.pdf: Japanese translation of btxdoc.pdf,
-      with additional notes for JBibTeX.
+    * jbtxdoc.pdf: Japanese translation of btxdoc.pdf, with additional notes for JBibTeX.
-    * jbtxhak.pdf: Japanese translation of btxhak.pdf,
-      with additional notes for JBibTeX.
+    * jbtxhak.pdf: Japanese translation of btxhak.pdf, with additional notes for JBibTeX.

 Note that descriptions of JBibTeX's encoding handling are incorrect any more with (u)pBibTeX.